 Updated Group Sustainable Development Policies (2022), approved by the Board, ensure that our policies remain relevant, comprehensive and aligned with global best practice and stakeholder expectations.
 We continue to review our operating standards and we are now developing draft operating standards and supporting practice notes in response to the findings.
 We seek appropriate expert input into the standards the Group should adopt to be in line with industry good practice and to assess our operations’ readiness to meet the upcoming requirements contained in the standards.

 Mondi's group-wide risk management framework is designed to address significant strategic, sustainable development, financial, operational and compliance risks that could undermine our ability to achieve our business objectives.
 We exercise due diligence prior to the introduction of new operations, practices, processes and products.

 Our sustainable development risk and change management standard guides the way we identify and mitigate sustainable development risks.
 Our risk management approach – particularly relating to environmental issues – incorporates the precautionary principle, which implies our responsibility to protect the natural environment from harm where there is a plausible risk.

-The audit committee oversees the adequacy of SpeakOut, our group-wide, anonymous whistleblowing system.
+The audit committee oversees the adequacy of SpeakOut, our Group-wide, anonymous grievance platform.
 The Internal Audit team is responsible for day-to-day monitoring of the SpeakOut process, ensuring that management is appropriately informed about reported issues and that related risks are adequately managed.

 To report a concern securely and anonymously, please see the SpeakOut contacts.